Out of baking powder, or trying to avoid some of the ingredients in store-bought baking powder? Here's how to make your own in less than a minute.

 Note: This recipe will give you single-acting baking powder, which means it will react when it comes into contact with the liquid in a recipe.
 For this reason, it's important to add your baking powder towards the end and to get your baked goods in the oven as soon after as possible.

 Store-bought baking powder is typically double-acting.
 A second acid in the baking powder reacts when it's heated in the oven.
-If you're looking for a good double-acting baking powder, we recommend the Rumford brand.
+If you're looking for a good double-acting baking powder, try the Rumford brand.
 It's aluminum-free, non-GMO, gluten-free and contains no preservatives or additives.
 It does contain cornstarch, however, so it won't work for people with corn allergies.
 Most grocery stores carry it.
 If you don't see it in the baking section, check the natural foods section.
 It's in a red can.